 I don’t want anyone else to go through what we did.
 But if you are not averse to chemical medications for your animals, it is an option found in feed stores.

-- Offer apple cider vinegar water to chicks from day one – 2 tablespoons to 1 gallon of water.
+- Offer apple cider vinegar water to chicks from day one – 2 tablespoons of raw ACV with the mother to 1 gallon of water.

 - Ensure the chicks don’t get chilled.
 If you have them under a brooder light, be sure they’re not too hot.
 A weak bird may not be able to move when it gets too hot.